How a Passive Apartment Investor Interprets a Schedule K-1 Tax Report

 DISCLAIMER: THIS IS FOR YOUR INFORMATION ONLY.
 SINCE I AM NOT A TAX ADVISORY FIRM, I REFER ALL GENERAL TAX-RELATED REAL ESTATE QUESTIONS FROM PASSIVE INVESTORS BACK TO THEIR ACCOUNTANTS.
 HOWEVER, I WILL SAY THAT INVESTORS OFTEN SEEK REAL ESTATE OPPORTUNITIES TO INVEST IN DUE TO THE TAX ADVANTAGES THAT MAY COME FROM DEBT WRITE OFF AND LOSS DUE TO DEPRECIATION.
 BUT I DON’T INCLUDE ANY ASSUMPTIONS ABOUT THESE TAX ADVANTAGES IN OUR PROJECTIONS.

-Fixed asset items at an apartment community reduce in value over time due to usage and normal wear and tear.
+Fixed asset items (a long-term tangible piece of property or equipment that is used in operations to generate income and is not expected to be consumed or converted into cash within a year) at an apartment community reduce in value over time due to usage and normal wear and tear.
 Depreciation is the amount that can be deducted from income each year to reflect this reduction in value.
 The IRS classifies each depreciable item according to the number of years of its useful life.
 It is over this period that the fixed asset can be fully depreciated.

-A cost segregation study identifies building assets that can be depreciated at an accelerated rate using a shorter depreciation life, most of which are not readily identifiable on cost documents.
-These assets are the interior and exterior components of a building in addition to its structure and may be part of newly constructed buildings or existing buildings that have been purchased or renovated.
+A cost segregation study identifies building assets that can be depreciated at an accelerated rate using a shorter depreciation life.
+These assets are the interior and exterior components of a building in addition to its structure.
+They may be part of newly constructed buildings or existing buildings that have been purchased or renovated.
 Approximately 20% to 40% of these components can be depreciated at a much faster rate than the building structure itself.
-A cost segregation study dissects the purchase/construction price of a property that would normally be depreciated over 27 ½ years—and identifies all property-related costs that can be depreciated over 5, 7 and 15 years.
+A cost segregation study dissects the purchase/construction price of a property that would normally be depreciated over 27 ½ years—and identifies all property-related costs that can be depreciated over 5, 7, and 15 years.

 You can learn more about how depreciation is calculated, as well as the other tax factors when passively investing in apartment syndications, by clicking here.

-Each year, the GP’s accountant creates a Schedule K-1 for the LPs for each apartment syndicate deal.
+Each year, the general partner’s accountant creates a Schedule K-1 for the limited partners for each apartment syndicate deal.
 The passive investors file the K-1 with their tax returns to report their share of the investment’s profits, losses, deductions and credits to the IRS, including any depreciation expense that was passed through to them.

-There are three boxes on the K-1 that passive investor care about the most.
+There are three boxes on the K-1 that passive investors care about the most.

 Box 2.
 Net rental real estate income (loss).
 This is the net of revenues less expenses, including depreciation expense passed through to the LPs.
 For most operating properties, the resulting loss is primarily due to accelerated deprecation.
 On the example K-1, the depreciation deduction passed through to the Limited Partner is $50,507, thereby resulting in an overall loss (negative taxable income).

 Box 19.
 Distributions.
-This is the amount of money that was distributed to the limited partner.
+This is the amount of equity that was returned to the limited partner.
 On the example K-1, the limited partner received $1,400 in cash distributions from their preferred return of distribution and profits.